gitkraken/git-integration-for-jira-cloud-docs/git-integration-for-jira-cloud/smart-commits-gij-cloud.md

     </div>
     <div class="imsgbox">
         <b>Jira Administrators</b><br>
         When adding transitions in the Workflow editor, make transition names simple and easy to remember.
-Only use letters and only one space between words.
+Use only letters and only one space between words.
     </div>
     </div>
 </div>